Securing Workloads: A CISO's Guide to Workload Identity Threat Modeling

 Is your organization's workload security a well-guarded fortress or a house of cards waiting to collapse?
 Implementing robust mitigation strategies and security controls for workload identities is crucial for protecting your cloud-native applications and data.
 Let's explore some essential strategies to fortify your defenses.

 By implementing these mitigation strategies and security controls, organizations can significantly reduce the risk of workload identity attacks.
-Now, let's explore how to automate and streamline the threat modeling process with specific tools and technologies.
+Now, let's focus on how to detect and respond to those attacks.

 Detecting and Responding to Workload Identity Attacks